google/pcbdl/CONTRIBUTING.md

 # Developing PCBDL

-This command will setup the development enviroment so it will be eaasy to make changes to PCBDL:
+This command will setup the development enviroment so it will be easy to make changes to PCBDL:
 ```bash
 sudo pip3 install -r requirements.txt
 ```

+You probably also want to [install netlistsvg](https://google.github.io/pcbdl/doc/_build/html/netlistsvg.html#installation).

 ## Tests